 Late Afternoon Workshops (3:15—4:45)

 There are many craft brewers just in the Ohio-Meadville district.
-This year the Beer Workshop tours the OMD and beyond.
+This year the Beer Workshop tours the CER and beyond.
 We’ll sample beers, talk about styles, and help you navigate the strange notations seen on the chalkboard at your local brewpub.

 Cal Frye is “the Beer Guy at SI.”